We love our lobster. We’ll stand beside it through thick and thin and defend it against all attackers.

 Oh, happy smooching!

-Serve this alongside a grilled lobster tail during your next barbecue, and watch your guests sit up in their chairs with their eyes alight with pure joy.
+Serve this alongside a grilled surf n’ turf or as a favorite lobster appetizer during your next barbecue, and watch your guests sit up in their chairs with their eyes alight with pure joy.

 Check Lacey’s amazing recipe out over at A Sweet Peach Chef: asweetpeachef.com

 2. MACARONI AND CHEESE

 The combination of gruyere and cheddar melted in a hearty bechamel cream sauce is something that will make your plated lobster swoon.

 It’s everything that you want on a dinner plate, and more.
 It’s lobster and mac and cheese heaven.